wmcbrine/MultiMail/INSTALL.md

 4. Run it --
     Type: `./mm`
-    (For DOS, OS/2 or Win32, set the MMAIL or HOME variable, then run mm.)
+    (For DOS, OS/2 or Windows, set the MMAIL or HOME variable, then run mm.)

 5. (Optional:) Configure it (for end user) --
     Edit the ~/.mmailrc file.
-(For DOS, OS/2 or Win32, mmail.rc.)
+(For DOS, OS/2 or Windows, mmail.rc.)

 6. (Optional:) Install it system-wide --
     Type: `make install`
     to install the manual and binary under /usr/local (requires root access).
-(This doesn't work in DOS, OS/2 or Win32.)
+(This doesn't work in DOS, OS/2 or Windows.)

 See the man page (mmail.1) and README for more information.